gvwilson/sdxpy/src/template/index.md

-from a header in the file itself, or from somewhere else entirely, so we will assume the calling program has gotten them somehow and have it pass them into the expansion function as an dictionary ([%f template-api %]):
+from a header in the file itself, or from somewhere else entirely, so we will assume the calling program has gotten them somehow and have it pass them into the expansion function as a dictionary ([%f template-api %]):

 [% inc file="example_call.py" %]